atenearesearchgroup/QCBalgorithm/README.md

 .and(__.out("contains").has("idCaption", 61),
 __.in("answers").out("chooses").has("idCaption", P.neq(61))).toList();
 ```
 * Q4.
 FunniestCaption: getting the highest scored caption in a cardinal contest.
-The highest scored caption is considered the most voted caption tagged as 'funny'.
+The highest scored caption is considered as the most voted caption tagged as 'funny'.

 Gremlin query can be viewed following: